NESTCollaboration/nest/README.md

 make; make install
 ```

-The compiled executables and libraries, and all the headers, should now be present in the install directory.
+The compiled executables and libraries, and all the headers, should now be present in the install
+directory ("../install" if next to the build directory).

 After changes to the source code, one should do a clean make for good measure: